Aerilius/eog_panorama/README.md

 ## Requirements

+Exiftool can be installed with `sudo apt install libimage-exiftool-perl`

 Tested on **Ubuntu 16.10** (it should work on any recent distribution with Eye of Gnome 3, Python3, Gtk+3, WebKit2)

 ## Installation